 Saints rout Panthers 33-7 to earn No. 2 seed in NFC playoffs

-Drew Brees threw for 201 yards and three touchdowns, the Saints had five interceptions and New Orleans defeated the Carolina Panthers 33-7 on Sunday to wrap up the No. 2 seed in the NFC playoffs.
+Drew Brees threw for 201 yards and three touchdowns, the Saints had five interceptions and New Orleans routed the Carolina Panthers 33-7 on Sunday without their top two running backs and fullback to wrap up the No. 2 seed in the NFC playoffs.

+“We have had various guys go down in a key positions,” Brees said.
+“We were dealt kind of a crazy hand this week, but it says so much about our team and how we were able to respond.”

+Brees sat out five games this season with broken ribs, wide receiver Michael Thomas has missed nine games with an ankle injury and on Sunday the entire Saints running back room was out due to a COVID-19 outbreak.

-Ty Montgomery ran for 105 yards on 18 carries for the Saints (12-4), who became the first team to sweep the NFC South by going 6-0 since the division was formed in 2002.
+That meant converted wide receiver Ty Montgomery had to fill in for Alvin Kamara, who tied an NFL record with six TDs in Week 16 vs. the Vikings.
+He proved up to the task, rushing for 105 yards on 18 carries as the Saints became the first team to sweep the NFC South by going 6-0 since the division was formed in 2002.

-The Saints still managed to run for 156 yards despite playing without Alvin Kamara, who tied an NFL record with six TDs in a Week 16 win over the Vikings, and Latavius Murray.
-Both running backs were placed on the COVID-19/reserve list.
+Wide receiver Emmanuel Sanders said that's a tribute to coach Sean Payton.

+“How he’s handled Drew, Michael (Thomas) and Alvin being out. ...
+He says we’re not going to go into panic mode — and that is a credit for him,” said Sanders, who had 63 yards receiving and a touchdown.

 Carolina's Teddy Bridgewater was benched midway through the third quarter after throwing his second interception in the end zone into double coverage.
 The former Saints QB finished 13 of 23 for 176 yards and was replaced by P.J.
 Walker, who was intercepted three times.